 Co-funding partner approval

-In the HRB-MRCG Joint Funding scheme, the HRB and MRCG charities jointly select and fund research projects carried out in a research performing organisation, which is a HRB Host Institution.
+In the HRB-HRCI Joint Funding scheme, the HRB and HRCI charities jointly select and fund research projects carried out in a research performing organisation, which is a HRB Host Institution.

 The Co-Funding Partner Approval Policy reflects this relationship between the partners, and can be found below: